UN scrambles to avert 'fierce bloody battle' for Yemen port - AFP

 UN aid chief Mark Lowcock said an attack on Hodeida would be "catastrophic" and that aid agencies were hoping to "stay and deliver" in Yemen, which the UN describes as the world's worst humanitarian crisis.

-Yemen relies on imports for 90 percent of its food, and 70 percent of the imports transit through Hodeida, Lowcock told reporters after briefing the council.
+Yemen relies on imports for 90 percent of its food and 70 percent of those transit through Hodeida, Lowcock told reporters after briefing the council.

 Following the closed-door council meeting, Russian Ambassador Vassily Nebenzia, who is council president this month, called for de-escalation and said the top UN body would be "closely" following developments.